shorebirdtech/twutter/README.md

 - Add Reflaps
 - Add Search

+## Bugs
+- /home and other routes don't actually check for login.
+- Session is not persisted locally.
+- Sessions on the server are fake (and not persisted).

 # Arch
 Client holds open an EventSource connection to the server to receive notification of timeline, message or notifciation updates.